nanvel/blog/2023/12/software-design.md

 Data mesh - domain-driven design for analytical data.
 Principles: decompose data around domains, data is aproduct, enable autonomy, build an ecosystem.
 Analytical data should be treated the same as any public API.

+## Functional Core and Imperative Shell

+## Responsibility-driven design

+Think about code in terms of behavior, rather than in terms of data or algorithms.

 ## Vocabulary

 Automation policy - scnario in which an event triggers the execution of a command.